rl-institut/offgridders/docs/Home.rst

 * **Multitude of input parameters, sensitivity analysis**.
     Numerous parameters can
-    be defined to characterize the electricity solution to be simulated, including many techno-economical parameters (see  **Input Values**.
+    be defined to characterize the electricity solution to be simulated, including many techno-economical parameters (see  `Input Values <https://offgridders.readthedocs.io/en/latest/Inputs.html>`_.
 A sensitivity analysis of any parameter can evaluate its influence on the overall optimization results.
 The simulation can run for any time period between one day and a year with hourly time steps.

 * **Multiple project sites**.